dlab-berkeley/Machine-Learning-in-R/README.md

 ## Getting started

 Please install the following packages before the workshop date.
-Contact us if you have questions!
+Copy/paste the code below into your console or a script and run it.
+This code can also be found in the **01-overview.Rmd** file in this repository.

 ```
 install.packages(c(# Algorithms